NSF 26-501: Collaboratory to Advance Mathematics Education and Learning for K-12 (CAMEL)

 Required materials and proposal architecture that actually improve odds

-The solicitation requires a required LOI, not optional.
+For a Phase I submission in this solicitation, the LOI was required; it was not optional.
 It also defines a specific naming convention and technical materials expected from teams.
+Phase II proposals are accepted anytime only from Phase I awardees.

 Core submission requirements

-• Phase I titles should begin with “Phase I CAMEL-CN”
+- Phase I full proposal titles should begin with “Phase I CAMEL-CN”

 When teams over-prepare the science without showing collaboration mechanics, they often get low marks.
 This program is unusually explicit that collaboration is not optional.
 NSF is interested in how researchers and K-12 practitioners will co-design and co-produce knowledge over time.